ethsana/sana-docs/docs/installation/manual.md

 ## Join the Sana

-If all goes well, you will see your node automatically begin to connect to other Bee nodes all over the world.
+If all goes well, you will see your node automatically begin to connect to other Sana nodes all over the world.

 ```
 INFO[2021-07-29T11:55:16Z] greeting <Hello Sana> from peer: b6ae5b22d4dc93ce5ee46a9799ef5975d436eb63a4b085bfc104fcdcbda3b82c